Best Gear for Outdoor Babies

 - Baby Dee Dee Sleep Nest Travel: This one is light and thin, but does an excellent job at keeping babies warm and comfortable.
 We love that there are also sleeves that are removable for added warmth.
 Our babies use this for camping in cool/cold weather and stay very warm, especially when paired with base layers.
 USE CODE “MOUNTAINMAMA20” for 20% off one-time-use!

 - Milk & Honey Outdoor Baby Sleeping Bag: While there are no sleeves on this one, the goose down makes it very warm.
 We also love that the bottom is cinched so it can be undone to allow kids to walk around still wearing it.

-If you’re going to be on the water, invest in this.
+If you’re going to be on the water, invest in the Salus Bijoux life vest for infants.
 It will save hours of crying babies uncomfortable in life jackets that don’t fit well.
 It’s comfortable for baby and keeps them completely face-up should they end up in the water.
 For babies 9-25 pounds.
 Best family purchase we’ve made for water play!